 Today, I share a short ancient story retold in a lighter vein.
 The Preserver-God is believed to have incarnated nine times1.
 It may surprise some to know that the Buddha is also considered one of his incarnations (the ninth).
 The tenth is prophesied when the end of this modern era draws to a close - but not just yet! ;-)

 Those familiar with my retellings of ancient tales know that gods, demi-gods, and sages often battled formidable demon-kings.
-These demon kings with varying powers interfered with the established Universal order of good being greater than evil.

 When evil increases beyond a tolerance threshold, the good sages and gods begin to fret and pray to the main Gods - the Creator, the Destroyer, and the Preserver - for relief.

-These three gods then suggest a solution.
-Or the Creator and Destroyer deflect and suggest that it is the purview of the Preserver-God to resolve the situation.
 After all, the Preserver-God did give birth to the Creator-God and has to assume his duty - preservation of world order.

 So it is with this story.